 Evaporative cooling has a long history; frescoes dating from 2500 BC show slaves fanning jars of water to cool a room.
-The [no-glossary]transition[/no-glossary] of water from liquid to vapor through evaporation, can reduce the ambient temperature using much less energy than does refrigeration or air-conditioning (also making it far less expensive to run).
+The transition of water from liquid to vapor through evaporation, can reduce the ambient temperature using much less energy than does refrigeration or air-conditioning (also making it far less expensive to run).
 And in dry climates, evaporative cooling also introduces some much-needed moisture into the air.
 No wonder this form of cooling is popular throughout the American southwest, and in other arid climates, like parts of Australia.

 In humid climates, evaporative cooling is less effective in cooling the immediate area, but it still stimulates air movement and provides some comfort when horses come in direct contact.
 In addition, misting systems repel flying insects and reduce the level of dust and airborne particles in the environment, making them beneficial to equine respiratory health.